-The City of Enid and the Garfield County Industrial Authority have provided discounted/donated land or buildings for numerous projects.
+The City of Enid and the Garfield County Industrial Authority may have discounted/donated land or buildings for various projects.
 To qualify, there are performance guidelines that must be met for capital investment, new jobs, and new annualized local payroll.

 James W. Strate Center for Business Development

 Eighty percent of new businesses that start in a business incubator become profitable ventures.
 Enid has one of the most professional and useful incubator facilities in the state.
 Tenants of the Center for Business Development are exempt from state tax liability on income earned as a result of business activities for up to 10 years.
 They also receive a reduction space rental while having access to the “back office” needs that are available at the Center.
 Business Incubator Brochure.

 The Training for Industry Program helps new and expanding businesses create customized, productive workforce as needed.
 Through Autry Technology Center, the TIP provides the funds and services to bring curriculum, training materials, and instructors to companies who qualify.
 Click here to visit their website.

 Enid’s two shovel-ready, certified industrial parks are in an Enterprise Zone.
 These Enterprise Zones provide extra incentives for business.
 Double the Oklahoma Investment/New jobs Tax Credit is allowed and low interest loans may be made available.
 The Oklahoma Department of Commerce designates enterprise zones and publishes lists of eligible counties, cities and census tracts.
 Click here to visit their website.

 New Market Tax Credits (NMTC)